 Consider a query which joins employee records found in an employees table with information about their assigned department, the latter of which resides in a table named departments.
 The relationship is formalized using a key named emp_no.
 When DreamFactory parses the schema it will create aliases for each relationship, including one for the above-described named something like dept_emp_by_emp_no.
 The join query will therefore look like this:

-Have you got SQL data that you need to access from your mobile, web or IOT apps?
+Would you like to access SQL data from your mobile, web or IOT apps?

-If so, DreamFactory provides an easy and secure way to add a REST API to any SQL database in minutes, and supports 18 popular databases, among them MS SQL Server, Oracle, MySQL, IBM DB2, Postgres, SAP SQL Anywhere, SAP Hana, MemSQL and MongoDB!
-All you have to do is use the [DreamFactory] REST API backend to connect your database, then use it to auto-generated a REST API for your database – it’s that simple!
+If so, DreamFactory offers an easy and secure way to add a REST API to any SQL database in minutes, and supports 18 popular databases, among them MS SQL Server, Oracle, MySQL, IBM DB2, Postgres, SAP SQL Anywhere, SAP Hana, MemSQL and MongoDB!
+All you have to do is use the DreamFactory platform to connect your database, then use it to auto-generate a REST API for your database – it’s that simple!

 In this blog post we’ll show how to REST-enable any SQL database, which is free forever for the databases and other services covered by our open source software.
 Then we’ll show some simple examples of how to use the REST API to manage your SQL schema and data.